-Our 2021 conference will be virtual, welcoming 3 keynote speakers, 22 workshops, identity-based affinity groups, and more.
+The 2022 Annual Conference will be held virtually June 28-30, welcoming 3 keynote speakers, 10 workshops, identity-based affinity groups, and more.
 After registering, you’ll receive a confirmation email containing a link.
 This link, only released to those who have registered, leads to a menu of Zoom links, where the conference events will take place.

-2021 marks our 9th year hosting this annual conference, inviting partners from all over the state to convene, network, and share ideas and best practices.
-There will be 20.5 Continuing Education Units (CEUs) available from the National Association of Social Workers!
-We are also awaiting approval on 12 units of Continuing Legal Education (CLE) credits and will update this page when received.
+2022 marks our 10th year hosting this annual conference, inviting partners from all over the state to convene, network, and share ideas and best practices.
+There will be Continuing Education Units (CEUs) available from the National Association of Social Workers!

 Anyone who works with survivors of sexual violence or in the prevention field is encouraged to attend.
 This includes victim advocates, prevention educators, outreach staff, mental health professionals, campus professionals, medical providers, law enforcement, prosecutors, military command and advocacy, offender treatment professionals, school counselors, and other related roles.

 Over the last two years, the conference theme Restoring Our Roots: Cultivating Community has focused on a return to the past to inform our future, to root ourselves in accountability, inclusion, and equity.

 In 2022, we are propelling forward into the infinite possibilities that come with the ongoing intentional care given to our roots.
 This year’s conference theme, Growing Our Collective Future, allows us to cultivate radical imaginations to shape the world around us.
 While roots ground us, support us, nourish us, the stars allow us to imagine our interconnectedness to everyone– and everything.